vasconeves/vasconeves.github.io/_posts/2024-02-24-observational-and-experimental-studies-in-CT.md

 **Note:** the power of a 1-sided test is usually higher than the power of a 2-sided test.
 Thus you should always use 1-sided tests when evaluating deviations that go in one direction only.

-The following plot shows a graphical depiction of the power of the test as well as the upper bound of the Type I error represented by $\alpha$. **The plot clearly shows the interplay between type I and type II errors:
+The following plot shows a graphical depiction of the power of the test as well as the upper bound of the Type I error represented by $\alpha$. **The plot clearly shows the interplay between type I and type II errors**:

 ![](/pics/power.jpg)